 HOTELS (ALL INCLUSIVE)

 Hotels often place restrictions on restaurants and meal arrangements.
-Al inclusive does not necessarily mean that unlimited food and beverages are available 24 hours a day.
+All-inclusive does not necessarily mean that unlimited food and drinks are available 24 hours a day.
 Not all bars and restaurants operate on an All Inclusive basis.
 Cash bars may operate once All Inclusive bars close.
+Drinks included are generally only locally produced brands.
+Cocktails, international drinks (imported from other countries), international brands (recognised in the UK market), premium brands and fruit juices are not available unless stated.
+Not all hotels provide entertainment, and the quality will vary.
 Individual hotels operate different policies and full details will be provided locally.
 You may have to wear a wristband or carry ID to qualify for the full range of benefits.
 If your wristband/ID is lost, the hotel may charge you for a replacement.

 HOTEL RESORT FEES AND HOTEL CHARGES